niyaobuyaochibl/gradient-scale-collapse-ecml2026/README.md

 This repository is a minimal reproducibility artifact containing the executable training and evaluation code, final configurations, analysis scripts, and aggregate result tables used for the paper.
 It studies a failure mode of additive text-CF fusion in which branch-scale imbalance can make text injection harmful, then evaluates an early diagnostic and a minimal branch-normalization repair.

 The executable CF backbone is a latent-factor model that learns user and item embeddings with the pairwise BPR ranking objective.
-It does not perform graph propagation.

 ## Main Components